JacekGaw/ToDo-with-Firebase/README.md

+# ToDo App with Firebase

+Simple Todo App with Firebase Firestore integration.
+Created to practise core react concepts and working with Firebase.
+Using CSS modules.
+File .env is not included so you need to set up your own.
+To do that, go on Firebase website, create new Firestore project, copy and paste your individual keys into the .env_sample file and then rename it to .env.
+There you go.
+ToDo App for personal use with database setup.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).